-Under the right conditions – you can use ‘power hours’ to make more progress – or rather the same progress – someone else makes in 3-4 hours.
+Under the right conditions – you can use ‘best power hours’ to make more progress – or rather the same progress – someone else makes in 3-4 hours.

 This is anecdotal evidence based upon what I’ve seen myself being able to do today with the power of focus Versus historically how I’d fritter away my time by simply not creating any urgency.